Planning a trip to Sin City? Now that the flights are booked and itinerary is set, the panic is setting in… WHAT THE HECK DO I PACK FOR LAS VEGAS!?

 I wore Rothy’s for the first time in Paris and walked 13 miles in them without a single blister.

 Heels: I would bring a neutral colored heel that can be worn with a few different outfits.
 Obviously you want your heels to be cute for your time in Las Vegas, but make sure comfort take a big priority!
 The casinos are large and you will be doing a lot of walking before you even get into the club.
 Then once you’re in, you’ll be dancing or standing on your feet for several hours.
-These heels are affordable and come in black, tan and nude!
+These heels are super comfortable!